ivan73/smarthome/plugins/roto/readme.md

                 roto_cycle_time = 5 # [Sekunden] Aktualisierungsintervall des Positionsitems
 </pre>

-Bei Jalousieaktoren werden die Items "Aktor_Zu" und "Aktor_Auf" auskommentiert werden, und dafür die beiden Items "Aktor_Auf_ab" und "Aktor_stop" aktiviert werden.
+To use the plugin whith shutter actuators the Items "Aktor_Zu" and "Aktor_Auf" are disabled, and the two items "Aktor_Auf_ab" and "Aktor_stop" are activated.

 <pre>
 # items/example.conf